The deadline for the next round of applications is Monday 11 September 2023. See more details on Fellowship benefits and how to apply on this page.

-- several first-named articles in international peer reviewed journals, or
+- Several first-named articles in international peer reviewed journals

-- national service development leadership roles, which will be judged on what is thought to be achievable locally, or
+- National service development leadership roles, which will be judged on what is thought to be achievable locally

-Please note you will need two scanned signed letters of support from RCPCH Fellows (one proposer must be resident in the UK) to upload with your application.
+Please note you will need two scanned signed letters of support from current RCPCH Fellows.

 - Use of FRCPCH designation